 Shop smart and shop local with our guide to British yarn manufacturers!
 We've rounded up 29 of our favourite wool companies for you to try.

 We've all heard of the big-name British yarn producers, but what about the smaller names?
 There are some amazing wool manufacturers out there spinning gorgeous yarns from carefully sourced local and international flocks, and we're here to introduce them to you!
 In this list we'll round up 28 of our favourite British yarn suppliers for you to try.

-By shopping from these British yarn makers you’re not only supporting established and up-and-coming local businesses, but also everyone involved in the production process, from farmers to spinners, dyers and more.
-Many of the companies we mention below sell wool from rare and native breed sheep, so you may be contributing to valuable conservation work too.
-Plus it’s an opportunity to discover new fibres and fibre blends that you might never have tried before, and be inspired by British knitting traditions and heritage techniques.
+By shopping from these British yarn makers you're not only supporting established and up-and-coming local businesses, but also everyone involved in the wool manufacturer process, from farmers to spinners, dyers and more.
+Many of the British yarn companies we mention below sell wool from rare and native breed sheep, so you may be contributing to valuable conservation work too.
+Plus it's an opportunity to discover new fibres and fibre blends that you might never have tried before, and be inspired by British knitting traditions and heritage techniques.